ramosv/PyLearn/README.md

-# PyLearn
+# PyLearn-AI

-**PyLearn** is a pure-Python machine learning and deep learning framework built entirely with the Python standard library.
+**PyLearn-AI** is a pure-Python machine learning and deep learning framework built entirely with the Python standard library.
 No external dependencies required.

 ## Features
 - No dependencies (NO NumPy, SciPy, or Pandas), just Python 3.10